 4 Year Old Program

 The 4-5 year olds attend kindergarten for 15 hours per week.
 The 4 year old program is funded by the State Government.
-There are 2 four year old groups, with up to 22 children in each group.
+In 2020, there is 1 four year old group, with up to 33 children in the group.
 The 4 year old curriculum is based on the model of the Victorian Early Years Learning and Development Framework, (VEYLDF.) which was introduced in 2010.

 The framework uses five outcomes to describe the key elements of children’s learning and development.
 These are;